anna-pa-m/Metabolic-EP/README.md

 Julia Version
 =============
-It should be compatible with version 0.5, and 0.4 (with some warnings).
+It works with version 0.5, and 0.4 (with some warnings).

 Typical usage is